Cyberpunk

 Cyberpunk is a subgenre of science fiction set in a dystopian future.
-It is characterized by its focus on a combination of "low-life and high tech".
+It is characterized by its focus on a combination of "lowlife and high tech".
 It features a range of futuristic technological and scientific achievements, including artificial intelligence and cyberware, which are juxtaposed with societal collapse, dystopia or decay.
-A significant portion of cyberpunk can be traced back to the New Wave science fiction movement of the 1960s and 1970s.
-During this period, prominent writers such as Philip K. Dick, Michael Moorcock, Roger Zelazny, John Brunner, J. G. Ballard, Philip José Farmer and Harlan Ellison explored the impact of technology, drug culture, and the sexual revolution.
-These authors diverged from the utopian inclinations prevalent in earlier science fiction.
+Much of cyberpunk comes from the New Wave science fiction movement of the 1960s and '70s.
+Writers such as Philip K. Dick, Michael Moorcock, Roger Zelazny, John Brunner, J. G. Ballard, Philip José Farmer, and Harlan Ellison explored the impact of technology, drug culture, and the sexual revolution.
+These authors diverged from the utopian tendencies of earlier science fiction.

-Comics exploring cyberpunk themes began appearing as early as Judge Dredd, first published in 1977.
+Comics exploring cyberpunk themes began appearing as early as Judge Dredd, first published in 1977 in the British comics anthology 2000 AD.
 Released in 1984, William Gibson's influential debut novel Neuromancer helped solidify cyberpunk as a genre, drawing influence from punk subculture and early hacker culture.
 Frank Miller's Ronin is an example of a cyberpunk graphic novel.
-Other influential cyberpunk writers included Bruce Sterling and Rudy Rucker.
-The Japanese cyberpunk subgenre began in 1982 with the debut of Katsuhiro Otomo's manga series Akira, with its 1988 anime film adaptation (also directed by Otomo) later popularizing the subgenre.
+Other influential cyberpunk writers include Bruce Sterling and Rudy Rucker.
+The Japanese cyberpunk subgenre began in 1982 with the debut of Katsuhiro Otomo's manga series Akira, with its 1988 anime film adaptation (also directed by Otomo) popularizing the subgenre.

-Early films in the genre include Ridley Scott's 1982 film Blade Runner, one of several of Philip K. Dick's works that have been adapted into films (in this case, Do Androids Dream of Electric Sheep?).
-The "first cyberpunk television series" was the TV series Max Headroom from 1987, playing in a futuristic dystopia ruled by an oligarchy of television networks, and where computer hacking played a central role in many story lines.
-More recently, the animated series Batman Beyond (1999–2001) is considered a noteworthy example of the cyberpunk genre.
-The films Johnny Mnemonic (1995) and New Rose Hotel (1998), both based upon short stories by William Gibson, flopped commercially and critically, while Robocop (1987), Total Recall (1990), Judge Dredd (1995), and The Matrix trilogy (1999–2003) were more successful cyberpunk films.
+Early films in the genre include Ridley Scott's 1982 film Blade Runner, one of several film adaptations of Philip K. Dick's books (in this case, Do Androids Dream of Electric Sheep?).
+RoboCop (1987), Total Recall (1990), Judge Dredd (1995), and The Matrix trilogy (1999–2003) were also successful cyberpunk films.
+The 1987 show Max Headroom is considered the first cyberpunk TV series, taking place in a futuristic dystopia ruled by an oligarchy of television networks, with computer hacking playing a central role in many storylines.

-Newer cyberpunk media includes Tron: Ares (2025) and Tron: Legacy (2010), sequels to the original Tron (1982); Blade Runner 2049 (2017), a sequel to the original 1982 film; Dredd (2012), which was not a sequel to the original movie; Ghost in the Shell (2017), a live-action adaptation of the original manga; Alita: Battle Angel (2019), based on the 1990s Japanese manga Battle Angel Alita; the 2018 Netflix TV series Altered Carbon, based on Richard K. Morgan's 2002 novel of the same name; and the video game Cyberpunk 2077 (2020) and original net animation (ONA) miniseries Cyberpunk: Edgerunners (2022), both based on R. Talsorian Games' 1988 tabletop role-playing game Cyberpunk.
+Newer cyberpunk media includes Tron: Ares (2025) and Tron: Legacy (2010), sequels to the original Tron (1982); Blade Runner 2049 (2017), a sequel to the 1982 film; Dredd (2012), which was not a sequel to the original movie; Ghost in the Shell (2017), a live-action adaptation of the original manga; Alita: Battle Angel (2019), based on the 1990s Japanese manga Battle Angel Alita; the 2018 Netflix TV series Altered Carbon, based on Richard K. Morgan's 2002 novel of the same name; and the video game Cyberpunk 2077 (2020) and original net animation (ONA) miniseries Cyberpunk: Edgerunners (2022), both based on R. Talsorian Games's 1988 tabletop role-playing game Cyberpunk.